If you have any questions or need help, you may contact us to assist you.

 Q: What type of battery do you use in the watch?
 What is the average life of an Obaku watch battery?
 What are indications that my battery is running out of life?

 A: The battery we use in Obaku watches has an average life of three years.
-We use an environmentally friendly battery called a “SPRON” battery, which is a silver oxide battery free of mercury and lead.
-Your Obaku watch comes with a SPRON battery, but the watch can also use ordinary batteries bought over the counter at a grocery stores.
+We use an environmentally friendly battery called a “SPRON” battery, which is silver oxide and free of mercury and lead.
+Your Obaku watch comes with a SPRON battery, but the watch can also use ordinary batteries bought over the counter at many retailers.

-It is important to note that the battery life will be reduced if you bought the watch and it has already been operating when you purchased the watch.
-You don’t know how long it has been running in the store where you purchased the watch.
-Our watches come with a rubber gasket around the stem, below the crown that prevents the crown from being pushed down to activate the operation of the watch.
-If the rubber gasket is still in place when you purchase the watch, then chances are the retailer has not activated the battery.
-The rubber gasket acts as a protection to ensure that battery life is maintained prior to you purchasing the watch.
+It is important to note that the battery life will be reduced if the watch was already operating in the store where you purchased it.
+Our watches come with a plastic tab around the stem that prevents the crown from being pushed down to activate the operation of the watch.
+If the plastic tab is still in place when you purchase the watch, chances are the retailer has not activated the battery.
+The plastic tab acts as a protection to ensure that battery life is maintained prior to you purchasing the watch.

-The first indication that the life of your battery is running low will be when it no longer keeps proper time and starts to loss time.
+The first indication that the life of your battery is running low will be when you notice loss of time.
 Functions such as the chronograph also function slower.
-If you see the second hand skip several seconds at a time, this is a battery end-of-life indicator (EOL).
+If you see the second hand skip several seconds, this is a battery end-of-life indicator (EOL).
 Many people accidentally take this as a sign that the movement in the watch is bad and not working properly when in fact it is only indicating to the wearer that the watch battery is dying.
 Watches with the EOL feature have electronic circuits that detect when the battery voltage is getting low.
 Their circuitry makes the second hand move forward erratically to alert the wearer that it is time to replace the battery.
-Installing a new battery should restore the second hand to advance normally.
+Installing a new battery should cause the second hand to advance normally.

 Q: What do I do if the battery in my watch has died?

 A: If the battery in your watch has died, please take it into your local jeweler or watch repair store to have the battery replaced.
-You can also contact our customer service line at (704) 899-5250 or by email at firstname.lastname@example.org.
-We can either direct you to a local authorized repair store or we can handle your request to change the battery in your watch.
-We charge $5 USD plus shipping for a battery replacement service.
+You can also contact our authorized repair center, Saltzman’s Watches, at (401) 946-0920 or by email at firstname.lastname@example.org.
+We charge $15 USD plus $10 USD shipping for a battery replacement service.
+Should you choose to use our service, please note you will also be responsible for shipping to our repair center.

 Q: Where is my nearest OBAKU retailer?